microsoft/playwright/docs/src/api/class-requestoptions.md

 # class: RequestOptions
 * langs: java

 The [RequestOptions] allows to create form data to be sent via [APIRequestContext].
+Playwright will automatically determine content type of the request.

 ```java
 context.request().post(